-How to Tether an Android to a PC via PDANet+: Wi-Fi
+How can I tether an Android to a PC via PDANet+ over Wi-Fi?

 Tethering your Android phone to your PC using PDANet+ via Wi-Fi is easy.
 In this article, we are going to walk you through the steps, so you can use your Android's internet connection on your PC.